JoseAntonioPdosSantos/restclient/README.md

 ```

-#### Using an HTTP Signature authentication with SHA256 in your POST request
+#### Using HTTP Signature authentication with SHA256 in your POST request

 ```GO
 httpSignatureAuthorization := restclient.NewHTTPSignatureBuilder().